Hypocrisy (band)

-Hypocrisy is a Swedish death metal band formed in October 1991 in Ludvika by Peter Tägtgren.
+Hypocrisy is a Swedish melodic death metal band formed in October 1991 in Ludvika by Peter Tägtgren.
+The band has released thirteen studio albums since their inception.

 History

 After spending three years in Fort Lauderdale, Florida, in 1990, founder Peter Tägtgren returned to his homeland of Sweden, to form his own band.
 Hypocrisy's early releases were noted as being well-executed death metal, but panned for not being particularly innovative.
 That criticism waned as the band matured, cultivating a more distinctive sound as well as employing an introspective lyrical approach.
 Later releases have a more atmospheric sound, with lyrical exploration of aliens and abduction experiences.

 Tägtgren's experience as a producer may also have led to the band's change in musical direction, as he is more closely involved with many other bands while producing their albums.

 After twice cancelling a U.S. tour in 2009, Hypocrisy confirmed a North American tour for 2010.
 Joining them on the "Long Time, No Death" tour were Scar Symmetry, Hate, Blackguard and Swashbuckle.
 From January to March 2010, they toured Germany, Eastern Europe and Scandinavia, finishing in Moscow.
 Their North American tour took place in May 2010.